 And least of all Britain’s new Foreign Secretary, Boris Johnson, who callously waved away copious evidence of Saudi breaches of international humanitarian law.
 The Guardian’s diplomatic editor Patrick Wintour writes of Johnson’s assertion that the Saudis are not ‘in clear breach’ of humanitarian law:

-‘His judgment is based largely on a Saudi-led inquiry into eight controversial incidents, including the bombing of hospitals.’
+‘His judgment is based largely on a Saudi-led into eight controversial incidents, including the bombing of hospitals.’

 To his credit, Wintour notes that Johnson was ‘defending the credibility of a Saudi-led inquiry exonerating Saudi targeting’.
 Comment seems superfluous.
 He then adds Johnson’s own unwittingly self-damning statement: